 - Next, all states require a notice or claim of the lien to be filed in the requisite public records office.
 This notice must be filed within a specific period after either the work was completed or the materials were supplied;

-- Finally, the contractor must file suit to foreclose the lien within a specific period of time as dictated by state law.
+- As state law dictates, the contractor must file a suit to foreclose the lien within a specific period.

 A homeowner can remove the lien through two steps: First, the homeowner must pay the amount owed.
-Second, the lienholder must file the appropriate paperwork releasing the lien.
+Second, the lienholder must file the appropriate paperwork to release the lien.

 Common Situations for Using a Mechanic’s Lien Form

-This form is designed to protect contractors who, by their products or services, enhance the value of the property.
-Consequently, they are most commonly used in new construction or improvements to property.
+This form is designed to protect contractors who, by their products or services, enhance the property’s value.
+Consequently, they are most commonly used in new construction or improvements to the property.

-Of note, not every cost associated with a project is subject to this form.
+Not every cost associated with a project is subject to this form.
 For example, a contractor may bring in laborers to replace the roof of a home.
-The contractor is entitled to a mechanic’s lien for the cost of the shingles and other building materials, as well as the labor costs for the workers who tear off the old roof and install the new roof.
+The contractor is entitled to a mechanic’s lien for the shingles and other building materials and the labor costs for the workers who tear off the old roof and install the new roof.

-However, the cost of the rental of a portable latrine, or the installation and removal of a security fence, while perhaps necessary for the comfort and safety of the workers, may not be subjected to a mechanic’s lien.
-This is because the latter does not increase the value of the property, while the new roof does.
+However, the cost of the rental of a portable latrine or the installation and removal of a security fence, while perhaps necessary for the comfort and safety of the workers, may not be subjected to a mechanic’s lien.
+The latter does not increase the property’s value, while the new roof does.

 There is a priority to liens against the property.
-Generally speaking, liens take priority based on the order they are filed.
+Generally speaking, liens take precedence based on the order in which they are filed.
 Consequently, a first mortgage takes priority over this form, as the mortgage was filed first.
 However, this form may take priority over a second mortgage, depending on when the mechanic’s lien and the second mortgage were filed.

 Of course, there are exceptions to the “first in time” rule.
-For example, a tax lien typically takes precedence over a mechanic’s lien.
+For example, a tax lien takes precedence over a mechanic’s lien.
 Additionally, Homeowner’s Association assessment liens may take precedence.
-Similarly, this lien may take precedence over some other, previously recorded liens, depending on the state.
+Similarly, this lien may take precedence over other previously recorded liens, depending on the state.

 What Should Be Included in a Mechanic’s Lien?

-As each state has its own mechanic’s lien laws, there will be some variation in what should be included in a lien.
-However, the table below seeks to address each topic contemplated by all the states, for ease of use.
+Each state has its mechanic’s lien laws, so there will be variations in what should be included in a lien.
+However, the table below addresses each topic contemplated by all the states for ease of use.

 What to include | Further information |